bnguyensn/restthisafternoon/posts/2022-in-review.md

 - I did a lot more writings this year (though still not enough).
 They are unpublished for now, but I hope they will get to the right audience some time in the future.
 - I bought more LEGO (my favourite has to be the [Tallneck](https://brickset.com/sets/76989-1/Horizon-Forbidden-West-Tallneck), which is sitting proudly on my desk) and a new [keyboard](https://www.duckychannel.com.tw/en/One3-RGB-TKL-PureWhite).
 - Bouldering-wise, I did get to V4-V5 ish, but it's not consistent.
 I aim to continue climbing and improve.
 Really need to get my strength up.
 - I didn't watch too movies or series this year, and due to some personal issues, didn't go to the theatre at all in the later half of the year.
 Hopefully the theatre vibe will come back to me.
+- I Bought an iPad with the Apple pencil.
+I want to get back to my drawing hobby.

 My GitHub contributions this year: